tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/find_mat_view_dependencies.md

     key;
 ```

-If you want to perform changes on the table `deleteme_alrocar.deleteme_landing`, it would be useful to know if there any Materialised Views that depend on this table, without going one by one through them all.
+If you want to perform changes on the table `deleteme_alrocar.deleteme_landing`, it would be useful to know if there any Materialized Views that depend on this table without going through them all one by one.

-We can use the following query to find all Materialised Views that depends on `deleteme_alrocar.deleteme_landing`:
+You can use the following query to find all Materialized Views that depend on `deleteme_alrocar.deleteme_landing`:

 ```sql
 SELECT